 Insurance

-Participants engage in a Short-Term Study Abroad program for their own personal benefit, and with any travel program participants may encounter unexpected risks.
-These risks include, but are not limited to sickness, exposure to disease, political upheaval, accidents, the forces of nature, travel dangers on the air or ground, and property loss and damage.
-All students participating in UW study abroad programs will automatically be enrolled in the UW Student Abroad Insurance.
-The insurance plan is specific to the needs of study abroad students and affordable; the policy includes major medical coverage as well as emergency evacuation for medical, political or natural disasters.
+Participants engage in a Short-Term Study Abroad program for their own personal benefit and, as with any travel program, participants may encounter unexpected risks.
+These risks include, but are not limited to: sickness, exposure to disease, political upheaval, accidents, the forces of nature, travel dangers on the air or ground, and property loss and damage.
+All students participating in UW study abroad programs will automatically be enrolled in UW Student Abroad Insurance.
+This insurance plan is specific to the needs of study abroad students and affordable; the policy includes medical and mental health coverage as well as emergency evacuation for medical, political or natural disasters.
 Students will pay via their MyUW account.
-More detailed information about this policy and the link to purchase is available online.

 Leadership